 - Since we acquired our interest in OMLs 4, 38 and 41 in July 2010, as operator we have drilled 45 new development wells, completed multiple workovers, reactivated production from pre-existing wells, constructed and installed a new liquid treatment facility, upgraded and significantly expanded the Oben gas plant, completed a new liquids pipeline linking our assets directly to the Warri refinery, installed additional storage capacity and implemented gas lift to aid our production with pressure support.

-- Seplat has consistently been one of the most active drillers in Nigeria and has successfully undertaken and completed significant facilities and infrastructure projects on a fast-track timetable and within budget.
+- In recent years, Seplat has been one of the most active drillers in Nigeria and has successfully undertaken and completed significant facilities and infrastructure projects on a fast-track timetable and within budget.

 4. Produce and sell

-- At OMLs 4, 38 and 41 we have increased liquids production six-fold from an initial gross rate of 14,000 bopd at time of acquisition in 2010 to a 2015 peak rate of over 84,000 bopd (prior to shut-in of the Forcados terminal in mid February).
+- At OMLs 4, 38 and 41 we have increased liquids production six-fold from an initial gross rate of 14,000 bopd at time of acquisition in 2010 to a peak rate of over 84,000 bopd (prior to shut-in of the Forcados terminal in mid February).
 Similarly, we had seen our overall annualised average working interest production grow during this period, from 21,431 boepd in 2011 (our first full year of operations) to 43,372 boepd in 2015.
 Prior to shut-in of the Forcados terminal in mid-February 2016, our working interest production was running at an average rate in excess of 52,000 boepd.

 5. Strong margin cash flow